Bacterial Vaginosis

 Having BV may increase your risk of:

 • Pelvic inflammatory disease (PID).
-BV could make you about 3 times more likely to develop asymptomatic PID [22].
+BV could make you about three times more likely to develop asymptomatic PID [22].

 • Infertility.
-High levels of F. vaginalis or A. vaginae could decrease your chances of getting pregnant after in vitro fertilization [23].
+High levels of G. vaginalis or F. vaginae could decrease your chances of getting pregnant after in vitro fertilization [23].

 • Recurrent implantation failure (RIF).
 Gardnerella, Fannyhessea, and Prevotella are high in women that experience RIF [24].

 • Preterm birth (PTB).
-Pregnant women diagnosed with BV are about twice more likely to experience PTB than healthy women [25], [26].
+Compared to healthy women, pregnant women diagnosed with BV are about twice as likely to experience PTB [25], [26].
 Also, having BV-associated bacteria such as Gardnerella, Prevotella, Fannyhessea, Sneathia, and Megasphaera may significantly increase the risk of PTB [27]–[35].

 • Viral sexually transmitted infections.
 Compared to women with a negative diagnosis, women diagnosed with BV are 1.6-2.6 times more likely to be infected with Human immunodeficiency virus (HIV), Human papillomavirus (HPV), or Herpes simplex virus 2 (HSV-2) [36]–[38].